 Professor of PHilosophy & Religious Studies

 earned her Ph.D. in Humanities with an emphasis in Philosophy from Faulkner University.
 She has a certificate in Theology and Ministry from Princeton Theological Seminary and has completed all coursework for a Ph.D. in Religious Studies at Arizona State University.
 She has an M.A. in Philosophy and B.A.’s in Philosophy and English Literature, all from Arizona State University.
-Kelly has been a college Philosophy and Religious Studies professor at a secular college in Phoenix, AZ, since 2003.
-She teaches Introduction to Philosophy, Logic, Ethics, Philosophy of Religion, World Religions, and Introduction to Christianity.
-In addition, Kelly is the founding faculty member of Logos College of Liberal Arts, a private online liberal arts college.
+Kelly was a college Philosophy and Religious Studies professor at a secular college in Phoenix, AZ, from 2003 until 2023.
+She taught Introduction to Philosophy, Logic, Ethics, Philosophy of Religion, World Religions, and Introduction to Christianity.
+In addition, Kelly is President of the Logos Foundation and the founding faculty member of Logos College of Liberal Arts, a private online liberal arts college.

 Kelly is the author of Retrieving Knowledge: A Socratic Response to Skepticism (2018) and Reason and Proper Function: A Reply to Alvin Plantinga (2019).
 In addition, she enjoys reading Plato and arguing with Nietzsche.
 Kelly enjoys spending time with her husband and cattle dog in the Arizona desert.
 You may find more about Kelly’s work on her website.